hash-an/calculum-contracts/README.md

 # Calculum Vault

-Calculum v1 is the first version our Vault, based on ERC4626, with several improvenment and adaptation
+Calculum v1 is the first version our Vault, based on ERC4626, with several improvement and adaptation

 v1 changes include:

 - Full compliance with ERC-4626
 - Some improven of security
-- Gas Cost improvenment
+- Gas Cost improvement
 - Integration with Trader Bot, API in the Unit-Test

 v2 changes include:

-- "Fair module", where the performance fee only apply if the user have a positive balance in your invesment
+- "Fair module", where the performance fee only apply if the user have a positive balance in your investment

 ## Getting Started